Alison Krauss: 2000–present: Current career

 In 2007, Krauss and Robert Plant released the collaborative album titled Raising Sand.
-RIAA-certified platinum, the album was nominated for and won 5 Grammy Awards at the 51st Annual Grammy Awards, including Album of the Year, Best Contemporary Folk/Americana Album, and Record of the Year ("Please Read the Letter").
+RIAA-certified platinum, the album was nominated for and won five Grammy Awards at the 51st Annual Grammy Awards, including Album of the Year, Best Contemporary Folk/Americana Album, and Record of the Year ("Please Read the Letter").
 Krauss and Plant recorded a Crossroads special in October 2007 for the Country Music Television network, which first aired on February 12, 2008.

 Returning with Union Station, Krauss released an album called Paper Airplane on April 12, 2011, the follow-up album to Lonely Runs Both Ways (2004).
 Mike Shipley, the recording and mixing engineer for the album, said that the album had a lengthy production time because of Krauss' non-stop migraines.
 Nevertheless, Paper Airplane became Krauss's highest-charting album in the U.S., reaching number three on the Billboard 200 on topping both the country and bluegrass album charts.

 In 2014, Krauss and her band Union Station toured with Willie Nelson and Family, with special guests Kacey Musgraves, and the Devil Makes Three.

 Capitol Records released Windy City, an album of country and bluegrass classics, produced by Buddy Cannon and her first solo release in 17 years, on February 17, 2017.
 Krauss received two nominations at the 60th Annual Grammy Awards for Best Country Solo Performance and Best American Roots Performance.

 In August 2021, Krauss announced she was releasing a sequel album to Raising Sand with Robert Plant called Raise the Roof.
-In addition to the album, Krauss and Plant are planning a 2022 tour.
+The album was released in November that year, and Krauss and Plant went on tour as a duo.

+In January 2025, it was announced that Union Station would be releasing their first album since 2011.
+Arcadia was released on March 28, 2025, followed by an extensive tour.